LkeMitchll/interroban.gg/src/work/toolkit/process.md

 Over the years I have been strongly influenced by the [‘Double Diamond’](https://www.designcouncil.org.uk/news-opinion/what-framework-innovation-design-councils-evolved-double-diamond) framework, the [‘Lean’](http://theleanstartup.com/book) methodology, and many other [design thinking](https://en.wikipedia.org/wiki/Design_thinking) processes to form my own framework for project success.
 The process is anything but linear, starting out uncertain and messy, gently becoming more refined and focused as time goes on.

 Design with users first, constantly iterate and learn, build with systems.
-Everything I do should meet my [[values]]
+Everything I do should meet my values.

 - **Discover**: the who, the what, and why of the problem.
 Eliminate assumptions.
 - **Define**: understand the problem, decide what success looks like, and lay a foundation to build upon.